 Built to protect China from its enemies and invaders, The Great Wall of China has also prevented the Chinese people from leaving!
-Now a World Heritage site, here’s 12 interesting facts about the Great Wall of China:
+It’s now a World Heritage site!
+Read on to find out more.

 The Great Wall of China, is the longest man-made masterpiece of engineering, at 21,196 km in length (13,171 miles).
 That’s the same distance as half of the Earth’s equator!